Rahul99Saha/PersonClassifier-FaceRecognition/README.md

 Helps to classify sports person by their face.
 So we to collect the dataset and clean and then predict by using ML
 ##Model in master branch

-In this data science and machine learning project, we classify personalities.
+In this project, we classified personalities.
-Here is the folder structure,
+STRUCTURE :
 * UI : Website Design
 * server: Python flask server
 * model: Contains python notebook for model building
 * google_image_scrapping: code to scrap google for images
 * images_dataset: Dataset used for our model training

-Technologies used in this project,
+TECH USED :
 1. Python
 2. Numpy and OpenCV for data cleaning
 3. Matplotlib & Seaborn for data visualization